yaxu/by-example/01_pihkal.md

 solo $ d2 $ sound "sn sn:2 bd sn”
 ```

-Let’s try adding some more variety to our patterns.
+Let’s try adding some more variety to our sequences.

 Add a silence/rest with '~'